Commerce Exam > Commerce Notes > Economics Class 11 > NCERT Solutions - Index Numbers

 Ans: The base period should have the following desirable properties:

-• The base year should not be either too short or too long: It should not be either less than a month or more than a year for calculation purpose.
+• The base year should not be either too short or too long: It should be a representative period, typically one year, rather than a month or many years.

-• The base year should be so selected that the data for the same should be available: The data for a year should be available in order to regard that particular year to be the base year.
-This enables one to draw conclusions, inferences and for making comparisons.
+• The base year should be so selected that the data for the same should be available: Reliable and complete data for the base year must be obtainable for accurate calculation.

 Q9: Why is it essential to have different CPI for different categories of consumers?